 Brokers or dealers executing a portfolio transaction on behalf of the Fund may receive a commission in excess of the amount of commission another broker or dealer would have charged for executing the transaction if the Adviser or Trading Sub-Adviser determines in good faith that such commission is reasonable in relation to the value of brokerage and research services provided to the Fund.
 In allocating portfolio brokerage, the Adviser or Trading Sub-Adviser may select brokers or dealers who also provide brokerage, research and other services to other accounts over which the Adviser or Trading Sub-Adviser exercises investment discretion.
 Some of the services received as the result of Fund transactions may primarily benefit accounts other than the Fund, while services received as the result of portfolio transactions effected on behalf of those other accounts may primarily benefit the Fund.
-The Fund paid \$32,014 in brokerage commissions for the fiscal period ended February 28, 2023.
+The Fund paid \$12,026 and \$32,014 in brokerage commissions respectively, for the fiscal year ended February 29, 2024 and for the fiscal period ended February 28, 2023.